 Time saving technique

-We used this method while working on the basements at Harrods in Knightsbridge, saving the client 15 weeks of construction time.
+We used this method while working on the basements for many projects including 1-5 Grosvenor Place.
 As well as cutting construction time, the use of Cemloc© means there is no need for:

 - permanent liners